 Charles Xavier is a mutant who is burgeoning to become one of the most powerful telepaths alive.
 He is able to read/control minds and communicate mentally with others.
 His powers emerged when he was a young boy.
 One day he met a young homeless girl by the name of Raven, who broke into his family’s mansion one late night, posing as his mother, to steal food.
 Charles was astounded to find someone like him…a mutant.
 The two became brother and sister, with Charles “influencing” his parents to adopt Raven and partake in their lavish lifestyle.
 Later in life during the Cuban Missile Crisis, Charles and his friend Erik Lehnsherr form a group of young mutants to combat and avenge the death of their friend Darwin and stop nuclear war.
 After an attack on the mutants, Erik rages and accidentally causes Charles to lose his ability to walk, due to him swiping away a metal bullet shot by federal agent Moira MacTaggert.
-Now wheelchair-bound, Charles continues to train and teach mutants such as Beast, Havok and Banshee, among others, until the team eventually disbanded, with only Beast left by Charles’ side.
+Wheelchair-bound, Charles continued to train mutants’ Beast, Havok, Banshee, among others, until the team eventually disbanded, with only Beast left by Charles’ side.
 Falling into a deep depression, Charles’ world is turned upside down when he meets a mutant named Logan, who warns him of a dark future that is the result of Mystique killing Bolivar Trask.
 When Charles changes this outcome, a new future is set.
 (Video)